tommaso-iovane/Lussino/README.md

 # Lussino

-A lightweight and simple container vulnerability management platform that helps organizations monitor and secure their containerized applications using **Grype**.
+A lightweight and simple container vulnerability scanning platform that helps organizations monitor and secure their containerized applications using **Grype**.

 ## Key Highlights